Hong Kong Bubble Tea

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-What Is Hong Kong Bubble Tea?
+Hong Kong Bubble Tea

 Hong Kong bubble tea is an iced milk tea made with black tea, tapioca balls, and sweetened condensed milk or evaporated milk instead of regular milk.
+It’s a refreshing drink that’s sweet and creamy.

-The boba, or the tapioca balls in the drink are makes this beverage a bubble tea.
+The boba, or the tapioca balls in the drink makes this beverage a bubble tea.
 Take out the boba and it’s a Hong Kong-style milk tea.
+Hong Kong-style milk tea is made very strong so it’s almost as caffeinated as a cup of coffee.

-RELATED: 10+ Easy Bubble Tea Recipes
+RELATED: 17 Bubble Tea Recipes

-Recipe Highlights
+Recipe Summary

 RELATED: Brown Sugar Bubble Tea